 Cashless Payment System for School Meals

-In common with most secondary schools in the UK, ABM operate a cashless payment system for food and drink purchased from Henry’s.
-Students and staff who wish to make purchases from Henry’s need to deposit money into their online account either through the ParentPay website or via a machine located in the school’s main reception area.
-Payment is made at Henry’s by drawing on their deposited money through identification by a biometric identifier (finger print).
 There is a spend restriction of £2.50 per meal and £5 per day on each account (although for students who are involved in extra-curricular activities after school and may therefore need to buy extra food, it is possible to request an increase in the daily limit).
 Where possible, parents and students are encouraged to top the online account up on a weekly (or longer) basis, rather than each day, in order to reduce unnecessary queues at the cash top-up machine.

 Staff and students who do not consent to providing biometric information, but wish to be able to make purchases from Henry’s can be allocated a swipe card instead, which operates in the same way.
-Further information regarding the system is available from the school’s Operations Manager, Alexander Hulse.
+Further information regarding the system is available from the school’s Operations Manager, Mr Hulse.

 Free School Meals

-Parents/Carers should be entitled to claim a free school meal on behalf of their child/children if one of them is claiming either:-
+Parents/carers should be entitled to claim a free school meal on behalf of their child/children if one of them is claiming either:-

 - Income Support

-- Income-based Jobseeker’s Allowance
+- Income-based Jobseekers Allowance

-- Support under Part 6 of the Immigration and Asylum Act 1999
+- Support under part 6 of the Immigration and Asylum Act, 1999

-- The guarantee element of Pension Credit
+- Guaranteed Pension Credit

-For parents without an email account or access to the internet, in exceptional circumstances, the Local Authority will accept a paper application.
+For parents/carers without an email account or access to the internet, in exceptional circumstances, the Local Authority will accept a paper application.
 They will need to request a copy from the Free School Meals Team on 01905 845280.
 They will need to have their National Insurance number and personal details to hand.